 Top 10 RCM software for outpatient rehab clinics in 2026:

-- SpryPT — Best overall for outpatient PT/OT/SLP clinics (1–25+ locations) seeking unified EMR + RCM.
+- SpryPT — Best overall for outpatient PT/OT/SLP clinics (of any size) seeking unified EMR + RCM.

-If you're an outpatient rehab clinic with 1–25 locations, your fastest path to lower denials and faster A/R is a rehab-specific, unified EMR + RCM platform — not a generic medical billing tool.
+If you're an outpatient rehab clinic of any size — solo practitioners, multi-provider groups, multi-location organizations, and enterprise rehab groups, your fastest path to lower denials and faster A/R is a rehab-specific, unified EMR + RCM platform — not a generic medical billing tool.
 Book a 20-minute SpryPT demo →

 What Is RCM in Physical Therapy?